 On 26 June 2017, the Committee found that parts of Dr Kang’s conduct presented a risk to the health and safety of the public, including his failure to take pulse and blood pressure measurements at both consultations; his failure to consider alternative diagnoses; his failure to order further investigations; and a lack of detail in his medical records.

 - ordered that he must complete a medical records course within six weeks; and

 - ordered that he must submit to an audit within three months.

-A copy of the Professional Standards Committee’s decision is published on the Medical Council of NSW website.
+A copy of the Professional Standards Committee’s decision can be found here

 For further information, contact the Executive Officer of the Health Care Complaints Commission, on 9219 7444 or send an email to firstname.lastname@example.org.

 The information in this media release is correct at the time of publication.
 Orders may change; for example, conditions may no longer apply.
 For current information regarding the status of a registered health practitioner, including any conditions that currently apply, please check the National Register at www.ahpra.gov.au.